 Medicare Boot Camp®—Utilization Review Version

 Product Code: URBC

-This live Boot Camp is best for those looking for an interactive learning experience.
-Classes are led by our expert instructors, take place over the course of a week, and allow instructor/student interaction and engagement.
+This in-person Boot Camp is best for those looking for an interactive learning experience.
+Classes led by our expert instructors typically take place over two days and allow instructor/student interaction, engagement, and networking with peers.

+Medicare Boot Camp®—Utilization Review Version